IS561/Recipes/RecipeER1.md

   suitable from unsuitable food substances (fresh lemon juice as compared to bottled, kosher salt as compared to ordinary).

-### Ingredient

-A class of physical objects, each a like quantity of the same food substance.
-Examples include "one bay leaf," "two teaspoons of cornstarch," and ""three grams of salt."
-Instances of the class "Ingredient" are themselves classes, since "one bay leadf" is not a particular bay leaf, but whatever bay leaf is used during the execution of a recipe.

-#### Ingredient attributes
-* Optional (truth value).
-This property obtains if the ingredient is optional.

 ### Quantity
 A number with an optional unit of measurement, for example "2" or "2